Loading...

 The back cover keeps the Canadian-market list of albums introduced with the first pressing: Beatlemania! and Twist and Shout instead of Meet The Beatles and The Beatles' Second Album, with Long Tall Sally added ahead of The Hollyridge Strings' Beatles Song Book.
 A Canadian back cover lists four Capitol albums, one more than the American.

-The front cover slick was prepared by Parr's, now with a BLOCK STEREO designation replacing the earlier arrow-shaped banner.
-The albums on the back remain in the correct chronological order (Beatlemania before Twist and Shout).
+The front cover now featured a BLOCK stereo designation in the title list, replacing the earlier arrow-shaped banner.
+The albums on the back remain in the correct chronological order.

 Something New, LP.2108.2.4